Home › Intelligence › Personnel Accountability › White, Jermaine M

 Sources

-- Atlanta Journal‑Constitution — Georgia Prison Homicides Investigation (causes of death for homicides at Telfair State Prison).
+- Atlanta Journal-Constitution — Georgia Prison Homicides Investigation and reporting on Telfair State Prison conditions, staffing, and contraband smuggling

 Positions Held